Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 TBH, I've never checked the expiration date on mine! 🫨 That could be why sometimes I get great results and other times, not so great.

-Store-Bought Masks
+Store-Bought Masks:

 Typically have an expiration date printed on the packaging.
 This is often located on the bottom or side of the container.
-Most should used within 1-2 years of purchase.
+Most should be used within 1-2 years of purchase.
 It's good to always check before buying and applying to ensure the product is still safe and effective.

 Homemade face treatments usually have a much shorter shelf life—generally 5-7 days if stored properly in the refrigerator.
 Without preservatives, their effectiveness and safety diminish quickly.
 Always check for any changes in smell, texture, or color before using.